wlejon/vah/docs/instructions.md

 ## RmlUi

 the application uses RmlUi for the UI.
-It supports a subset of CSS3.
+It supports a subset of CSS3. it's safer to build in css2 to avoid issues.

 for assistance, please read the code directly or the documentation. they can be found in these directories:
 - D:/projects/RmlUi